ivangfr/springboot-keycloak-openldap/README.md

 ## Running simple-service as a Docker container

-- In a terminal, make sure you are in `springboot-keycloak-openldap` root folder.
+- In a terminal, make sure you are in the `springboot-keycloak-openldap` root folder.

 - Build Docker Image:
   - JVM